“Tomorrow is the first day of the rest of your life.”

 - Temperatures hover around 70 degrees Fahrenheit allowing for perfect swimming conditions.

-Know Before You Go: Watch out for the Monaco Yacht Show which is held in September.
+Know Before You Go: Watch out for the Monaco Yacht Show which is held for 4 days in September.
 Accommodation prices skyrocket and you must book months in advance.
 Don’t count on being able to hit up the superyacht show without parting with a couple hundred Euros.

 Favorites of the Area: Plage De La Mala and the French town of Eze – just a quick train stop away.